Tutorial 1

 tax.sound_types("NARW").show(append_name=True)

-Finally, we must not forget to save the modified taxonomy.
+Finally, we must not forget to save the modified draft, or release it if we want to start using it.

 This concludes the tutorial.